 The College receives full accreditation by the Association of American Universities.

 Connecticut State College becomes the University of Connecticut.

 The University acquires the Hartford Colleges of Law and Insurance, effectively establishing the UConn School of Law.
 The Graduate School begins offering doctoral-level coursework.

-The board of trustees approves the UConn Health Center, a 106-acre, seven-building complex for medicine and dentistry with in- and out-patient facilities, three years after the schools of Medicine and Dental Medicine are sanctioned by the state legislature.
+The board of trustees approves the UConn Health Center, a 106-acre, seven-building complex for medicine and dentistry with inpatient and outpatient facilities, three years after the schools of Medicine and Dental Medicine are sanctioned by the state legislature.

 John Dempsey Hospital opens at the Health Center campus in Farmington, three years after the first medical and dental school students receive their degrees.

-UConn’s women’s field hockey team wins their first NCAA Championship.
-The team is the first UConn women’s team sport to win an NCAA Championship.
+UConn's women's field hockey team wins its first NCAA Championship.
+The team is the first UConn women's team sport to win an NCAA Championship.
 The University celebrates its centennial.

 UConn attains the prestigious designation of Research I institution from the Carnegie Foundation for the Advancement of Teaching.

 The state general assembly adopts UCONN 2000, a 10-year, $1 billion plan to rebuild, renew, and enhance the University.
 The women's basketball team wins the first of nine NCAA Division I championships under coach Geno Auriemma.